sigoden/runme/README.md

 By default, runme searches for runme script file of the following:

-- Runmefile.sh
-- runmefile.sh
-- RUNMEFILE.sh
-- Runmefile
+- Runmefile.sh or Runmefile
-- runmefile
+- runmefile.sh or runmefile
-- RUNMEFILE
+- RUNMEFILE.sh or RUNMEFILE

 You can use environment variable `RUNME_SCRIPT` to custom script name.